Ethan88/VMF/README.md

 ###Creating a fund
 Once connected to the network, the CLI node allows fund administrators to setup their fund as follows:
-* New fund manager can use the CLI to instantiate a new wallet address on the liquid-tier chain (nickname: Lisa chain) which is shared by all funds.
-Anyone on earth may obtain a Lisa wallet address with the Flux mobile app.
+* New fund manager can use the CLI to instantiate a new wallet address on the liquid-tier chain (nickname: Lisa chain) which is the chain shared by all funds.
+(Anyone on Earth may obtain a Lisa wallet address with the Flux mobile app.)
   * Next, the fund manager must enter his information.
 This Lisa address will turn into a Fund Manager object containing attributes: six ethereum addresses from an existing Mist wallet, labeled for the six actively managed tiers A0, A1, A2, R, R0, and R1; full legal name, company, URL, keybase key, address, phone, email, user@handle, SSN/EIN, and image URL
   * Fund manager must then create a password
   * Fund manager must enable two-factor phone number authentication (use Eth proof of phone project?)